-Exploration Targets
+Discussion and Exploration Targets

 The barite/silver chloride mineralization appears to be a late stage low temperature mineralizing event with the source and feeder systems as yet unknown and an attractive exploration target.
 Barite and silver chloride are often part of the upper levels or supergene zone around large silver deposits.
 The solubility of barite and silver chlorides is low, and hence the source zone is likely to be close by.
-Extensions of the known mineralization below the ignimbrite cover to the north, east and west are attractive large scale bulk minable targets.
+Recent definition of breccia pipe style mineralization is an attractive underground bulk minable exploration target.
+Extensions of the known mineralization below the ignimbrite cover to the north, south, east and west are open, with stream sediment geochemistry highlighting the potential both east and south of the known mines.